 Our Analysis and Test Results

 The North Face built this midweight down to perform.
 Constructed with 800-fill hydrophobic down, the Summit has an incredible weight-to-warmth ratio and is one of the more water-resistant options we tested.
-Equipped with useful features and tailored to have an athletic fit, the long cut of the torso makes it an excellent belay coat.
-Whether you're looking for an insulating layer for skiing, cold weather backpacking, or climbing, this down will be more than capable for any adventure you have planned.
+Equipped with useful features and tailored to have an athletic fit, the long cut of the torso makes it an excellent around town.
+Whether you're looking for an insulating layer for skiing or cold weather backpacking, this down will be more than capable for any adventure you have planned.

 The 800-fill down used in this jacket makes it the warmest midweight down we tested in our review.
 If you're using it for touring, hiking, or any high-output activity, this jacket will easily keep you warm in below-freezing temperatures.
-If you're using it as a belay coat for ice climbing or just standing around in single-digit temperatures, you'll likely need a layer or two underneath.
+If you're standing around in single-digit temperatures, you'll likely need a layer or two underneath.

 While it's not the absolute warmest coat we reviewed, pound for pound, we found it has one of the best weight-to-warmth ratios in our testing lineup, making it one of our first choices for cold-weather adventures.

 The size medium we tested weighed in at 14.1 ounces.
 Given its incredible warmth and heavily featured design, we found this to be quite light compared to jackets offering similar levels of warmth and feature sets.
 Weighing in at just under a pound, this jacket is great for truly cold weather activities but will probably be on the heavy side for summer backpacking and unnecessarily large for the average day at the crag.
 This is not the jacket you'll want for your fastpacking trip through the mountains or for any mission where eliminating every unneeded ounce is more important than the extra warmth it provides.